LGBTQ themes in Western animation: Wendell & Wild

 On October 28, 2022, Wendell & Wild was released on Netflix.
 The film features Raúl Cocolotl, a transgender boy in an all-girls Catholic school.
 He is the first transgender male character in a major animated film.
 Raúl is voiced by transgender actor Sam Zelaya.
 In an interview with Them, Zelaya said there was pressure in representing something beyond himself, said he hoped that people liked what he had done, describing his voice work as "for the community as much as it is for me."
 He also said it was "really cool" to voice Raúl, noted that that character partially resembles him in real life, and hoped that LGBTQ children "feel seen in a way that they might not have before."
 He also said that he was glad the film "doesn't talk down to kids" and handles many issues, including those related to trans people, well.
 The film's director, Henry Selick, told The Hollywood Reporter said that the decision to make Raúl a trans character was decided when he was conceiving the film with Jordan Peele, in 2016, with the character inspired by Peele's life experience.
 He also said he cared "deeply about representation" and described it as "fact of life of people I respect and care a lot about."

 Reviewers praised the film.
-Laura Zornosa of Time said the film quickly and seamlessly reveals that Raúl is a trans character, noted that the film's assistant editor, Sarah Ligatich, is a trans woman, and gave notes to Selick directly, and stated that his character, along with Barney in Dead End: Paranormal Park, are primary examples of creators udng animation to "reclaim horror for queer and trans people."
+Laura Zornosa of Time said the film quickly and seamlessly reveals that Raúl is a trans character, noted that the film's assistant editor, Sarah Ligatich, is a trans woman, and gave notes to Selick directly, and stated that his character, along with Barney in Dead End: Paranormal Park, are primary examples of creators using animation to "reclaim horror for queer and trans people."
 Charles Pulliam-Moore of Collider noted that mention of Raul sort of gender transitioning is presented as "part of the broader story and the multifaceted character in a manner that rings true."